Board of Directors

 Ed Fields

-Mr. Fields served as Senior Vice President of Retail Services and Public Affairs for Atlantis from 1998-2020 and continues to serve as General Manager of Ocean Club Residences and Marina.
-He is the Principal of EF consulting with clients such as Atlantis, Lyford Cay Club and Global Ports Holdings.
-A well-known radio host with a diverse background, he serves as Director of the Bahamas Airport Authority, Catholic Board of Education and Downtown Nassau Partnership.
+Ed served as Senior Vice President of Retail Services and Public Affairs for Atlantis from 1998-2020 and continues to serve as General Manager of Ocean Club Residences and Marina.
+He is the Principal of EF Consulting with clients such as Atlantis, Lyford Cay Club, and Global Ports Holdings.
+A well-known radio host with a diverse background, he serves as Director of the Bahamas Airport Authority, Catholic Board of Education, and Downtown Nassau Partnership.
 Mr. Fields is the Founder and Chairman of the non-partisan, non-profit organization ‘We the People’.
 He holds a Bachelor’s degree in Government from St. John’s University in Minnesota and a Master’s degree in Public Administration from the University of Georgia.

 David Green